mobxjs/mobx/docs/refguide/api.md

 ### `when`
 Usage: `when(debugname?, () => condition, () => { sideEffect })`.
-The condition expression will react automatically to any observables is uses.
+The condition expression will react automatically to any observables it uses.
 As soon as the expression returns true the sideEffect function will be invoked, but only once.
 `when` returns a disposer to prematurely cancel the whole thing. [&laquo;details&raquo;](when.md)